cosmos/sdk-tutorials/academy/xl-cosmjs/with-keplr.md

 </ExpansionPanel>

-You'll need to add another import from the `@keplr-wallet` package so that your script understands what `ChainInfo` is:
+You need to add another import from the `@keplr-wallet` package so that your script understands what `ChainInfo` is:

 ```typescript
 import { ChainInfo, Window as KeplrWindow } from "@keplr-wallet/types"
 ```

 Note that it mentions the `chainId: "theta-testnet-001"`.
-In effect, this adds the Cosmos Hub testnet to Keplr's registry of blockchains, under the label `theta-testnet-001`.
+In effect, this adds the Cosmos Hub Testnet to Keplr's registry of blockchains, under the label `theta-testnet-001`.
 Whenever you want to prompt the user to add the Cosmos Hub Testnet to Keplr, add the line:

 ```typescript
 await window.keplr!.experimentalSuggestChain(this.getTestnetChainInfo())
 ```

-This needs to be done once, which in our case is in the `onSendClicked` function after having detected Keplr, but repeating the line elsewhere is generally not a problem.
+This needs to be done once, which in this case is in the `onSendClicked` function after having detected Keplr, but repeating the line elsewhere is generally not a problem.

 Keplr is now detected and prepared.
-Now let's try to do something useful with the user's information.
+Now try to do something useful with the user's information.

 ## Your address and balance